By Jodi Smook – GEOSS South Africa (Pty) Ltd

 In short, no registration/authorisation is required under Schedule 1 (small-scale use for reasonable domestic and non-commercial gardening and livestock requirements) and the user can continue use without permission;

 Registration is required if the intended abstraction volume falls within the quaternary catchment’s General Authorisation limit (but is not a Schedule 1 type use); and, authorisation (water use licence) is required for volumes exceeding the quaternary catchment’s General Authorisation limit.

 The General Authorisation (GA) volume for a property can be determined using this calculation:

 GA (m3/a) = GA quaternary catchment (m3/ha/a) X property size (ha)

-The process of submitting a water use licence is lengthy and requires submission of technical documents and reports, as well as specialist studies as determined by the Department of Water and Sanitation (DWS) and depending on which water uses are triggered.
-Subsequent to the issuance of a water use licence, the licensee is bound by compliance conditions which need to be adhered to, with which GEOSS is always happy to assist.
+The process of submitting a Water Use Licence (WULA) is lengthy and requires the submission of technical documents and reports, as well as specialist studies as determined by the Department of Water and Sanitation (DWS) and depending on which water uses are triggered.
+Subsequent to the issuance of a water use licence, the licensee is bound by compliance conditions that need to be adhered to, with which GEOSS is always happy to assist.

 Changing the way you use your water

 If water uses change after the authorisation processes starts, it impacts the entire licensing process.
 This is based on the rule that there can only be one licence per property.
 For example, the authorisation one applies for to store water must also include water that is taken from surface water or groundwater sources.
 Already being in possession of one type of authorisation for one’s property, will mean applying to DWS for an amendment to include further water uses.